ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 <dl class="definition-list hidden-definition-list">
   <dt>$ARB</dt>
   <dd data-quicklook-key="arb">Arbitrum's governance token, an ERC-20 token native to the Arbitrum One chain.
 Owning $ARB makes you a member of the Arbitrum DAO and gives you the right to participate in Arbitrum's decentralized governance.</dd>
+  <dt>$ARB Reverse Gateway</dt>
+  <dd data-quicklook-key="arb-reverse-gateway">Contracts for bridging $ARB between Ethereum and Arbitrum One.
+Since $ARB is native to Arbitrum One, the “reverse” gateway keep the full $ARB supply escrowed in Arbitrum One, and mint or burn the L1 token representation upon deposits/withdrawals (compare to the “standard gateway”, which mints/burns on L2). </dd>
+  <dt>Arbitrum Constitution</dt>
+  <dd data-quicklook-key="arbitrum-constitution">A document which lays out the rules, procedures, and community values by which the Arbitrum DAO operates.
+The hash of the canonical constitution is stored at TODO and updatable via governance. </dd>
   <dt>Arbitrum DAO</dt>
   <dd data-quicklook-key="arbitrum-dao">The worldwide community of $ARB token holders and delegates.
 Governs the Arbitrum One chain, the Arbitrum Nova chain, the Constitution of the Arbitrum DAO, and the Security Council.</dd>
+  <dt>Arbitrum Foundation</dt>
+  <dd data-quicklook-key="arbitrum-foundation">A legal entity that represents the </dd>
   <dt>Arbitrum Foundation tokens</dt>
   <dd data-quicklook-key="arbitrum-foundation-tokens">$ARB tokens owned by the DAO Treasury.</dd>
   <dt>Arbitrum Improvement Proposal AIP</dt>